tlcu/hypomnema/drafts/dead-reckoning.md

 measures have been repeatedly extended already.
 The Western case for open borders was a tough sell before the pandemic.
-After---whatever that means---we will see increasing support for national sovereignty, border controls, and withdrawal from liberal-international institutions like the EU and the WHO.
+After---whatever that means---we will see increasing support for national sovereignty, border controls, and retreat from liberal-international institutions like the EU and the WHO.
-The virus will spur the movements behind Bolsonaro, Brexit, and Trump.
+The virus will spur the movements behind Orbán, Brexit, and Trump.
 The international scene will continue to polarize.
 Tensions between the United States and China will continue to escalate.
 The crisis will split apart cases typically twinned: Hungary and Brazil seem to be headed down very different